 These symptoms often come with small whiteheads that appear around or inside of the nose or around the edge of the lips.

-If you can relate to any of these symptoms, you can take a positive step forward:
+If you can relate to any of these symptoms then it is pointing to a blood sugar imbalance.
+You can take a positive step forward:

 - Avoid sugary cereals and instead opt for a breakfast that contains fat, protein and a small amount of carbs.
 For example, 1/2 avocado, eggs with toast